-Bachelor of Music with Emphasis in Sound Recording Technology
+Bachelor of Music - Sound Recording Technology

 Sound recording technology is one of UMass Lowell's signature programs and is one of the few programs of its kind in the United States.
 It provides motivated students with the practical and theoretical background needed for success in the industry.
 Starting a career in audio recording has traditionally involved training through an informal apprenticeship system.
 With the rush of new technologies that have revolutionized the recording industry in recent years, and the opportunities that new media are opening up for recording professionals, a higher level of training and education in music, media and technology is now required for any meaningful employment, even at the entry level.